kubernetes/dashboard/docs/design/access-control.md

 ## Edit a role

 The only property of a Role that cannot be changed is its namespace, because it determines if the Role is a ClusterRole or not.
-Apart from that, the user may add and remove resources to a Role and change the selection of verbs that bound subjects will be allowed to use.
+Apart from that, the user may add and remove rules.

 ![Overview](mockups/21-11-2016-access-control/edit-role.png)

 ## Edit a binding

-A Binding contains one or multiple subjects, which are displayed in a list under a box that contains some general information about the selected Binding.
-The "+" button lets the user add a subject, the hamburger buttons on the right allow for secondary actions like deleting or editing a subject.
+Bindings can be edited by selecting them and licking "EDIT".
+A popup will appear that lets the user edit the Bindings properties.
+Clicking "SAVE" will save the changes.

 ![Overview](mockups/21-11-2016-access-control/edit-role-binding.png)